 Nicce was a streetwear brand at its inception in 2013.
 Since then, the fashion retailer has grown, targeting the young, urban demographic with its exciting loyalty program, N Coin.

 According to the N Coin loyalty program, the members who spend £1 earn 5 N coins.
 And every point earned is equal to a £0.01p discount.
-If customers create an account or refer a friend or engage in ambassador marketing, they get N coins worth a large amount.
+If customers create an account or refer a friend through its referral program or engage in ambassador marketing, they get N coins worth a large amount.

 Wondering why Nicce’s loyalty program works?
 It’s quite simple since the fashion retailer treats the loyalty points as a real currency.
 Customers can easily collect and redeem them.
 No hassles are involved but a multitude of opportunities for customers to engage with the brand.